bradleyswilson/bradleyswilson.github.io/_posts/2025-05-25-wbgt-with-dynamical.md

 wbgt = xr.DataArray(wbgt_liljegren- 273.15,dims=subset.dims, coords=subset.coords)
 {% endhighlight %}

+![Image](https://bradleyswilson.github.io/assets/images/wbgt.png)

 Simple enough!
-This left me with a xarray data array that can be plotted or animated as desired.
 Huge kudos to the dynamical team, this is an awesome resource to be able to access so easily.

-![Image](https://bradleyswilson.github.io/assets/images/wbgt.png)

 [dynamical-hp]: https://dynamical.org/
 [dynamical-about]: https://dynamical.org/about/